Deepak-K-Anand/RemoteSiteSettingCreator/README.md

 *   **Using the Metadata API from JS**.
 Instead of using Apex, we would spawn the Metadata API from JavaScript.
 You will create a *Visualforce Component* that lies on that VF Page that might want to make calls to the Salesforce API.
 The calls to Salesforce Metadata API from JavaScript will be done via the excellent [jsforce](https://jsforce.github.io/) library.

+> This repo explains how we can achieve this using the second method - **Using the Metadata API from JS**.

 ##Usage
 In order to use this VF Component, all you have to do is to just include the Component on the VF page: